Help & FAQs

 This process will only need to be completed once and all documents will be stored in accordance with GDPR.

-If you are unable to attend the sale in person and would like the Auctioneer to bid on your behalf, please complete an absentee bidding form and hand in to reception at Anderson House by 4.30pm the day before the sale commences.
-Alternatively you may submit your absentee bids stating the lot numbers and maximum bid on each Lot by email to bids@andersonandgarland.com, by telephoning our team on 0191 430 3000.
+If you are unable to attend the sale in person and would like the Auctioneer to bid on your behalf, you can complete an absentee bidding form and hand in to reception at Anderson House by 4.30pm the day before the sale commences.
+Alternatively you may submit your absentee bids stating the lot numbers and maximum bid on each lot by email to bids@andersonandgarland.com, or by telephoning our team on (0191) 430 3000.
 We will try to secure the item for you as reasonably as is allowed by other bids and the reserve price, if any.
-Commissions placed by telephone, fax or e-mail are made only at the buyer's own risk.
+Commissions placed by telephone or e-mail are made only at the buyer's own risk.

 All books are sold on a non-returnable basis.
 We may be able to assist bidders who cannot attend our viewing days by providing general condition reports.
 These are intended as a guide only and no assumptions should be made concerning absolute condition or that all pages, illustrations, etc. are present.
 We cannot refund purchase on the basis that a book is incomplete even if a condition report was provided.